brendancopley/mst3k/README.md

 Open terminal and cd to the folder where you unzipped the contents Type ‘Npm Start’

+### Additional setup for testing:
+ **more details coming soon**
+I've included faker.js to create user data go to http://localhost:3000/customer/generate-fake-data 90 records will be created

 ### Description:
 I chose to make this project in Vue, Express, and MongoDB for the purpose of being as close as I can to the development stack I know Ethika is using currently.
 As to reintroduce myself to the latest changes of Vue and Express.
 I chose to use the bootstrap dependency for UI as to speed up the process and provide a consistent responsive UI.